Enterprise-Neurosystem/edge-failure-prediction/README.md

 Note: Python version 3.9+ may fail. replace `python3` with `python3.8` if needed.

-`python3 -m venv venv` only needs to be run once.
+The following section only needs to be run once

 ```
-# run once
 python3 -m venv venv

-# reactivate your virtual env with the following
+# activate your virtual env with the following
 . venv/bin/activate

-# run once
 pip install -r src/requirements.txt
 ```